Last edited: Febuary 13, 2020

 So something that makes OpenCore truly special is how it's been built with security in mind which is quite rare especially in the Hackintosh community.
-Well here we'll be going through setting up FileVault and talking about 2 features of OpenCore:
+Well here we'll be going through and setting up some of OpenCore's great secuirty features:

 To start, you'll need the following .efi drivers:

 Do not use VirtualSMC.efi with OpenCore, its already baked inside

 PollAppleHotKeys set to YES(While not needed can be helpfu)

 AuthRestart set to YES(Enables Authenticated restart for FileVault2 so password is not required on reboot.
 Can be concidered a security risk so optional)